 A. Undergraduate Degree Programs

-City Vision University offers five undergraduate degree programs: Associate of Science in Business Administration; Bachelor of Arts in Missions with an urban ministry emphasis; Bachelor of Science in Business Administration; Bachelor of Science in Nonprofit Management and a Bachelor of Science in Addiction Studies.
+City Vision University offers five undergraduate degree programs: Associate of Science in Business Administration; Bachelor of Science in Business Administration; Associate of Applied Science in Christian Ministry & Leadership; Bachelor of Arts in Christian Ministry & Leadership; Bachelor of Science in Addiction Studies; Bachelor of Science in Nonprofit Management; and a Bachelor of Arts in Missions with an urban ministry emphasis.
 The degrees require 120 credits and are equivalent to 4-year academic degrees awarded by accredited residential colleges in the United States.

 To earn a degree, students must have completed our general studies requirements - either through courses transferred from accredited colleges or universities, or through our own general studies courses.